Let's talk about prototyping

 Human Centered Design: Hear- Create-Deliver

-Stanford d.school Design Thinking: Empathize- Define- Ideate-Prototype- Test
+Stanford school Design Thinking: Empathize- Define- Ideate-Prototype- Test

-While I was practising just a graphic designer, I had clients requesting me to create a quick landing page in Photoshop.
+While I was just practising a graphic design, I had clients requesting me to create a quick landing page in Photoshop.
 I did create some, but I was not aware of how functional and user-friendly the page is because I never went through the prototyping stage.
 I just designed.

 I want to apologize to all developers who probably saw my "awesome" web pages and thought "THIS IS NUTS."